mathematicalthinking/vmt/README.md

 Its confusing when you click de-select but then nothing appears to happen because you're still hovering over it
 1. Transitions not working on dropdown (not a huge deal right now)
+1. Filter for myCourses not working

+### Course page
+1. What do we want this to look like? functionality?
+1. Current members, list of rooms, list of active rooms (I'm thinking the teacher would want a list of all the room they're going to assign throughout the year, and when they want students working in that room they can mark it as active with a due date or something?)
+1. NEW COURSE: dropdown menus need to synch.
+If we have the same room in both lists selecting one should highlight the other as well

+### Profile page

 ### Rooms
 1. ~~have the rooms order from newest to oldest, so when a new room is created its right at the top of the list and visible to the user~~